Skip to content

 1. A Product: An artefact that brings together craft and technology to solve a specific challenge.

 2. A Method: A deep redesign of a process or supply chain.
-One might design a new way of making, joining, or sourcing that combines material wisdom with cutting-edge tools — ideally illustrated through the creation of a physical prototype.
+One might design a new way of making, joining, or sourcing that combines heritage wisdom with cutting-edge tools — ideally illustrated through the creation of a physical prototype.

 Ultimately, we want innovations that use advanced technology to extend deep craft traditions into practical applications such as: Not Quite Past applying generative AI to ceramics design; Petit Pli using origami principles and advanced materials to create clothing that grows with children; WikiHouse reviving ancient timber joinery through CNC-milled construction; and Zaha Hadid Architects fusing 3D printing with voussoir masonry techniques to build un-reinforced bridges.
 We want to see more things like this.